-The Seneca County Chamber of Commerce will be the leading advocate for Seneca County Business.
+The Seneca County Chamber is the leading advocate for business in the Finger Lakes Region.

 In our commitment to serving the local business community, we have gathered some useful information and resources to help your business or family plan for and deal with this ongoing situation.
 As more information becomes available, we will continue to update our website (www.senecachamber.org) and social media (facebook/DiscoverSeneca).

 One Seneca Reopening Toolkit - Guidance for Businesses in Formulating a Plan for Reopening

 Business Reopening Safety Plan Template from NYS

 A Message from 2020 Chamber Board Chair Tom Murray

 NY Forward - Information from NYS on Coronavirus Reopening

 NYS Business Compliance Affirmation

 Unemployment Information for Baseline Economic Data (Seneca County)

 Effective July 9th- NYS Department of Health Issues Emergency Rule Regarding Enforcement of Social Distancing and Mask Measures for Businesses and Customers